peer-open-source/xara-docs/source/user/manual/section.rst

 Section
 ^^^^^^^

-This command is used to construct a Section, which represents a constitutive model between stress and strain *resultants*.
+This command configures a Section, which represents a constitutive model between stress and strain *resultants*.

 .. tabs::